PDXpert PLM Software

 - PDXpert library files: \Data\Library\

-The disk drive and the location of the data folder are displayed on the PDXpert Application Server's Manage tab.
+The disk drive and the location of the data folder are shown on Manage.

 Regularly assess your backup & recovery risks, procedures and technologies.
 Develop and maintain a robust data backup and disaster recovery plan in consultation with your IT specialist.
 Always validate the results of a new or revised backup procedure.

-- Schedule backups to accommodate user activity: backup jobs consume significant I/O resources.
+- Schedule backups during quiet periods: backup jobs consume a lot of I/O resources.

 - Ensure that the backup interval reflects how quickly your data ages, and balance this interval with users' time to reproduce lost data after the most recent backup's been restored.